-I was advised many years ago, “find something to admire in the person who you dislike/ has hurt you… even if its just the colour of their nail varnish!”
+I was advised many years ago, “find something to admire in the person who you dislike/ has hurt you… even if it’s just the colour of their nail varnish!”
 Whenever I’ve made the effort to find just one single little thing I can admire in someone, it feels like there is hope, like the door to progress and growth has not been closed.

 Find your Anchor

 By anchoring my life in well-proven principles of buddhism, I have the power to be aware on a daily basis, of the powerful life condition of Buddhahood within myself.
 To be aware of and be able to focus on that.
-I enjoy helping others to recognise and bring forth their potential to become happy.
+I enjoy helping others to recognise and bring forth their Buddhahood and to become happy.
 I enjoy my buddhist practise.